Check out Santander’s director of brand and communications Keith Moor’s expert viewpoint click here

 Coca-Cola seems to be taking note, scrapping its local UK marketing director position in May, in favour of a more regional strategy.
 Kraft has been quick to follow suit.
 While it will leave a UK marketer position, it has also said it will lead its strategy more centrally from Europe.

-For brands seeking to join the new set of global brands, there are five strategies that companies need to take into account.
+For brands seeking to join the new set of global brands, there are five global marketing strategies that companies need to take into account.
 These involve creating a strong and consistent brand culture, borderless marketing, internal hubs, a new “glocal” structure and co-creating with consumers.

 Marketing Week sets out these five strategies that can help companies embrace the new business of globalisation.